Warren Buffett Invests Like a Girl: A Great Guide for Investors

 But for those who don't know who Buffett is, or just want more details, here is the introduction to his profile on Wikipedia, with a link to the page:

 Warren Edward Buffett (born August 30, 1930) is an American business magnate, investor, and philanthropist.
 He is widely regarded as one of the most successful investors in the world.
 Often introduced as "legendary investor, Warren Buffett", he is the primary shareholder, chairman, and CEO of Berkshire Hathaway.
 He is consistently ranked among the world's wealthiest people.
-He was ranked as the world's wealthiest person in 2008 and is the third wealthiest person in the world as of 2011.
+He was ranked as the world's wealthiest person in 2008 and is the fourth wealthiest person in the world as of 2020.

 Rule No. 1: Never Lose Money.
 Rule No. 2: Never Forget Rule No. 1

-Warren Buffett vs. Motley Fool - Which Side Are You On?
+Warren Buffett vs. Motley Fool: Which Side Are You On?